Almond Milk Cold Brew (Easy-to-Follow Recipe)

 How to Make an Almond Milk Cold Brew

-Just like our delicious cold brew with coconut milk, this recipe is a creamy, smooth, and dairy-free cold brew coffee drink.
+Just like our delicious cold brew with coconut milk, Home Grounds’ almond milk cold brew is a creamy, smooth, and dairy-free cold brew coffee drink.

 Winter is fast approaching in certain corners of the world.
-This flavored cold brew coffee drink —along with our Pumpkin cream cold brew, Old Fashioned cold brew, and Cold brew coffee martini— is the perfect cold brew coffee drink to warm you up on blistering, wintry evenings.
+TThis flavored cold brew coffee drink —along with Irish cream cold brew, pumpkin cream cold brew, old fashioned cold brew, and Cold brew coffee martini— is the perfect cold brew coffee drink to warm you up on blistering, wintry evenings.
 These drinks are the perfect way to elevate your dinner party from blah to bravissimo.

 So how do you make one?
 Simple, by using the best ingredients.
 Keep reading for an easy-to-follow guide for making: